Norilsk Nickel donates $143mn to fight coronavirus, steps up its social care of workforce in Russia’s remote Far North

 “To support local SMEs, NorNickel has granted rent holidays to more than 100 small businesses that are tenants of the company’s properties in Norilsk.
 Kola Mining and Metallurgical Company has offered similar benefits to its SME partners,” the company said.

-“The winners of Nornickel’s flagship corporate philanthropy project, World of New Opportunities, who previously received loans from NorNickel for the development of their social businesses, have also been granted rent holidays for six months,” the company added.
+“The winners of NorNickel’s flagship corporate philanthropy project, World of New Opportunities, who previously received loans from NorNickel for the development of their social businesses, have also been granted rent holidays for six months,” the company added.

 And finally the company has rallied its labour force to help the disadvantaged and elderly.
-“Volunteer teams” have been formed in all of the company’s cities of operation, participating in the charity movement “Volunteers Rush to the Rescue” to deliver food, medicines, and other essential supplies to those in need.
+“Volunteer teams” have been formed in all of the company’s cities of operation, participating in the charity movement “Volunteers Rush to the Rescue” to deliver food, medicines and other essential supplies to those in need.
 Amongst the services they provide is to teach the older residents how to use the internet and make face masks out of gauze for at-risk citizens and doctors.

-NorNickel President Vladimir Potanin said: “NorNickel has approached this crisis with a sufficient margin of safety to maximize protection for our workers and all residents in the cities hosting the company’s enterprises, to support SMEs, and to help the local administrations.
+NorNickel president Vladimir Potanin said: “NorNickel has approached this crisis with a sufficient margin of safety to maximise protection for our workers and all residents in the cities hosting the company’s enterprises, to support SMEs, and to help the local administrations.
 I am confident that together with our employees, local people in the cities where we operate, and the nation as a whole, we will be able to step up to this challenge.”